Codium-ai/pr-agent/README.md

 - **suggestion 2:**
   - **relevant file:** pr_agent/algo/language_handler.py
   - **suggestion content:** In the 'filter_bad_extensions' function, you are splitting the filename on '.' and taking the last element to get the extension.
 This might not work as expected if the filename contains multiple '.' characters.
 Consider using 'os.path.splitext' to get the file extension more reliably. [important]

-- 🔒 **Security concerns:** No, the PR does not introduce possible security concerns or issues.

 ---